 Using car seats

-If you use seats that comply with the i-Size norms (in Dutch), you must transport children up to 15 months facing backwards.
+If you use seats that comply with the i-Size norms, you must transport children up to 15 months facing backwards.

 When not to use car seats

 There are certain situations in which you do not have to use a child seat:

 - If you already have two seats in your car and there is no space for another one.
 In this case, children aged 3 and older can be transported on the backseat.
 The child should wear a seatbelt.

 - In taxis without child seats you are allowed to transport children with a height of 1.35 or taller on the back seat.
 Children aged 3 and over wear a seatbelt.
 Children under the age of 3 can sit on their parents' lap.

 - In buses and coaches that operate on a timetable and that have standing spaces as well as seats.
 In this case, seatbelts are not obligatory either.

 - If you transport children that cannot be put in a child seat for medical reasons.
 You can apply for an exemption with the Office for Motor Vehicle Driver Testing (CBR, in Dutch).

 - If you transport children in a wheelchair